 Note - The campus life in these institutes goes beyond Fests and Business Summits.
 Every day is different from another and there are elements you discover only when you are a part of these great b-schools.
 Testimonials by students in the Campus Life archives on InsideIIM.com are a great way to get more insight into these elements.

 Ahmedabad is a city which sees a temperature spectrum ranging from 12C to 41C.
 This gets worse since the hostels (mandatory for PGP-I students) at IIM A do not have ACs.
 It is also a dry-state, so your parties (If you get the time) will have to be alcohol-free.
 The city is majorly vegetarian.
-Although IIM-A is self-sufficient in terms of infrastructure, some great places to hang-out and relax in the city are Vastrapur, Prahladnagar, IIM Lane etc. Public transportation and infrastructure are quite good in Ahmedabad.
+Although IIM-A is self-sufficient in terms of infrastructure, some great places to hang-out and relax in the city are Vastrapur, Prahladnagar, IIM Lane etc. Public transportation and infrastructure are quite good at Ahmedabad.

 Delhi, as the national capital, is the hub for booming businesses, great (and cheap) street food, and a reasonably good nightlife.
 Safety, however, is a major concern in the city.
 The temperatures are extreme.
 The rent can go very high, depending on the locality you are in.
 Also, the city is very large so the distances can often become an issue.
 The Delhi Metro is the best and most preferred mode of public transportation, along with DTC Buses.
 Locations such as Kalyani Nagar, CP and Khan Market, Lodhi Garden are great places to explore and relax.
 Furthermore, Cyber City in Gurugram is host to some of the top IT & Fortune 500 business houses.

 Bangalore is the Tech hub of the nation and is known as the Silicon Valley of India.
 The Institute is located in the heart of the city, and tech hubs such as Electronic City (Corporate Head Office of Infosys is here) are only an hour away from the city centre.
 However, traffic in the city is a really huge issue.
 Additionally, the travel time from the city to the airport is close to 1.5 hours.
-Nightlife was restricted earlier, but now pubs are open till 1 AM.
+The nightlife was restricted earlier, but now pubs are open till 1 AM.
 Locations such as MG Road and Koramangala are great for outings and relaxing.

 5 years ago, the weather of Bangalore was to be envied but severe pollution makes the city a little bit more stuffy.
-But the weather is still preferable over the other cities in this list.
+But the weather is still preferable over the other cities on this list.

 In case of IIM Calcutta, the city analysis may be irrelevant since the Institute is 18+ km away from Calcutta and is located in the town of Joka (hence the nickname).
 However, it is the closest major city to the Institute.